Sparfel/itop-portal-2/README.md

     ```bash
    cp .env.example .env
     ```
     Update the .env file with your database and iTop API credentials.
+See documentation at [https://portal-doc.hennebont-kerroch.fr/](https://portal-doc.hennebont-kerroch.fr/)

 4. Generate an application key:
     ```bash